snac-cooperative/technical-docs/Specifications/Schema SQL.md

 ### Geographic authority

 We are currently working on geographic a authority, based primarily on geonames.
 The authority table is geo_place.
-We create a related link to anything that needs via place_link to geo_place.
+We create a place related link table place_link to geo_place.

 ```
 create table geo_place (